s0up4200/backubrr/README.md

 go build
 ```

+Alternatively, you can download the latest binary from the [releases page](https://github.com/s0up4200/backubrr/releases/latest) and install it manually.

 ## Usage

 By default, Backubrr looks for a configuration file named config.yaml in the same directory as the backubrr executable.
 Alternatively, you can specify a custom configuration file using the --config flag.
 The configuration file should contain the following keys: